Anjana113-hub/CupidConnect/README.md

 - **UI Framework**: **Bootstrap** (for responsive design)
 - **Styling**: Custom **CSS** for a unique, tailored look

-## Live Demo

-You can view the live version of CupidConnect here: [CupidConnect Live Demo](https://Anjana113-hub.github.io/CupidConnect).
-Visit the site to explore its features in real-time!
 ## About the Developer

 CupidConnect is being developed by **Anjana Karmakar**, with a mission to create a platform that fosters meaningful connections and promotes positive relationships.